Omar-ElAzazy/Losing-101/ctfs/2017-06-18-Google-CTF/Anonymous-exchange/README.md

 So, I can create new cards, new accounts, link cards to accounts and at the end get an encrypted backup of the whole network (Including more data than I created) and try to guess which from the ccards are flagged.

-After some trials I figured out that we can link at most 3 cards to a single account and that the extra data never has 300 extra accounts.
+After some trials I figured out that we can link at most 3 cards to a single account.

 I thought about spamming the network with accounts, link ccard0x1 with 300 accounts, link ccard0x2 with 601 accounts and so on.
-This way the card that is linked to 300-600 accounts is ccard0x1 and I can check whether it is flagged or not, same goes for the rest of the ccards.
+This way the card linked to between 300 and 600 accounts is ccard0x1, the card linked to between 601 and 900 accounts is ccard0x2 and so on.
+This way I identified the ccards in the network and I can check whether it is flagged or not.

 ```sh
 NEWACC